 Lastly, the list of existing Sets are largely limited to Bitcoin, Ether and stablecoins.
 As such, the upside from utilizing TokenSets is likely to be smaller than what many digital assets traders have come to expect with the “10x” mindset.
 Rest assured that with TokenSets, while the chance of increasing your holdings by orders of magnitude is slim, the chance that your portfolio will generally outperform the market is significantly higher, assuming you’ve purchased the correct set(s).

 As a passive or unsophisticated trader, we believe that leveraging TokenSets is a fantastic way to increase your chances of accumulating more ETH in stagnant or bear markets.
 Rather than having to rely on researching the next new altcoin and monitoring different limit and stop orders on secondary exchanges, Sets provide an interesting alternative to outperform the market without any added stress.

 Set Protocol currently does not charge any fees for buying and selling new Sets.
 Seeing as we expect this to change in the near future, now is a great time to test out the platform when your only fees are the transaction costs to use the Ethereum network.

 In the near future, we expect Set Protocol to open up the ability for anyone to create a unique Set, drastically increasing the competitive nature that rises from sophisticated trading.
 In short, we believe that this is just the beginning for Set Protocol.
 With future Set creators likely to be compensated when their strategies are mimicked or purchased, we see a vibrant ecosystem emerging from the Set Protocol in the not-so-distant future.

-Stay up to date with Token Tuesdays every week!
+Stay up to date with Token Tuesdays every week by subscribing below.